Cardi B’s Indianapolis Concert Canceled Last Minute Due To Security Threat After She Supports Bernie Sanders

 — Bankers Life Fieldhouse (@TheFieldhouse) July 31, 2019

-In the 2020 campaign video, the two spoke about student debt, climate change, and the minimum wage, and it was the first time that the rapper had collaborated with the presidential candidate.
+In the 2020 campaign video, the two spoke about student debt, climate change and the minimum wage.
+It was the first time the rapper had collaborated with the presidential candidate.

 After finishing her meeting with Sanders, Cardi took to her Instagram account to post a photo of the two conversing alongside a thank you to the Senator for sharing his plans on how he wants to change the country and involving her in his ideas.